greg-raven/Uncommon-Sense/_posts/2015-07-12-challenging-the-separation-of-powers.md

 ---
-title: 'Challenging the separation of powers'
+title: "Challenging the separation of powers"
 layout: post
 categories:
 - Constitution